ccjmne/template-element-loader/README.md

 ## Options

-Additionally minifies your HTML content using [HTMLMinifier](https://github.com/terser/html-minifier-terser).
+This loader additionally minifies your HTML content using [HTMLMinifier](https://github.com/terser/html-minifier-terser).
-Refer to their [Options Quick Reference](https://github.com/terser/html-minifier-terser#options-quick-reference) table for guidance.
+You can refer to their [Options Quick Reference](https://github.com/terser/html-minifier-terser#options-quick-reference) table for guidance.

 ## TypeScript typings